espinoco/espinoco.github.io/src/gitconfig.md

 ---
 title: gitconfig
 ---
-I think the Git command-line is the best Git client.
+I think the Git command line is the best Git client.
 I use [[IntelliJ IDEA quick reference|IntelliJ IDEA]]'s Git built-in features for reviewing changes and interactive staging, and the Git command-line interface (CLI) for all other tasks.
 I use this `.gitconfig` professionally, it is a creation I carefully produced and organized.

 ```ini
 [alias]